-AP Calculus (0350)

-Prerequisite: Calculus Honors, Pre-Calculus Honors with a Teacher Recommendation

-Full Year Grade 12
+AP Calculus (0350) 5 Credits Prerequisite: Calculus Honors, Pre-Calculus Honors with a Teacher Recommendation or AP Potential Recommendation Full Year Grade 12

 This rigorous course is intended for students from the honors group who have a thorough knowledge of college preparatory mathematics including Algebra, Geometry, Trigonometry, and Elementary Functions.
 This course, comparable to a first semester of college, consists of a full academic year of work in calculus and related topics.
 The course is divided into two main sections: derivatives and integrals.
 The students who complete this course will be eligible to take the Advanced Placement Calculus AB Test.
 Class time after the AP Test will be devoted to an introduction of Calculus II topics.